TeNeT-TechLab/OPSEC-Community/README.md

 </div>

-Want to adapt this presentation for your organization?
+Want to adapt this guide for your organization?
 Here's how:

 1. 🍴 **Fork this repository** to get your own copy
 2. 🎨 **Update branding** in `index.html` and `style.css`